escwdev/binance-node-api/README.md

 # binance-node-api

 This is an open source project created to utilize the Binance API to support automated, algorithmic trading.
 The project was made and tested for Node 8.0+.
-It takes advantage of Axios for Promise based HTTP requests and chair for automated tests.
+It takes advantage of Axios for Promise based HTTP requests and Chai for automated tests.

 There are no guarentees towards the stability or effectiveness of this project.
+Comments, contributions and stars are, however, all welcome.

 ## Installation